lwebert/Challenge-08-VehicleBuilder/README.md

 # Vehicle Builder
+University of Denver - Module 08 Challenge

 [![License](https://img.shields.io/badge/License-Apache_2.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

 ## Description
-This is a command-line application that builds and uses cars, trucks, and motorbikes to perform a series of actions.
-The application utilizes the inquirer package and typescript.
+This is a command-line application where users are able to build and drive virtual cars, trucks, and motorbikes in the terminal.
+The application utilizes the inquirer package and TypeScript.

 ## Table of Contents
 1. [Installation](#installation)